Isolation & Returning to School

 - Separate yourself from others.
 While you isolate at home, keep 6 feet between yourself and other people, use a bathroom no one else uses, and don’t allow visitors into your home.
 Wear a face covering around other people, and frequently clean “high touch” surfaces like doorknobs, counters, tabletops, tables, phones, and TV remotes.

-When Can You Go Back to School?
+When Can You Go Back to School or Work?

 I had no symptoms.

-If you tested positive for COVID-19 but had no symptoms, you can return to school 10 days after your specimen was collected for testing.
+If you tested positive for COVID-19 but had no symptoms, you can return to school or work 10 days after your specimen was collected for testing.
 Even if you get re-tested during those 10 days and test negative, you must stay in isolation for the full 10 days.

 I had mild/moderate symptoms.

-If you had symptoms but they were not severe, you can return to school 10 days after your symptoms first appeared, but only if your symptoms have improved.
+If you had symptoms but they were not severe, you can return to school or work 10 days after your symptoms first appeared, but only if your symptoms have improved.
 Also, you must be fever-free for at least 24 hours without using fever-reducing medicine.

 I had severe symptoms and/or I am severely immunocompromised.

 If you had severe to critical illness (if you were hospitalized for shortness of breath, pneumonia, low oxygen levels, respiratory failure, septic shock, and/or multiple organ failure) or are severely immunocompromised, you must remain under home isolation for at least 20 days since your symptoms first appeared.
-You can return to school after 20 days, but only if your symptoms have improved and you’ve been fever-free for at least 24 hours without using fever-reducing medicine.
+You can return to school or work after 20 days, but only if your symptoms have improved and you’ve been fever-free for at least 24 hours without using fever-reducing medicine.

 Get More Information